Halle synagogue attacker shocks survivors in court | DW | 09.12.2020

 Max Privorozki, leader of Halle's Jewish community, and one of the more outspoken survivors used his final statement earlier this week to condemn the defendant's family: particularly his mother and sister, who both used their right not to testify as witnesses throughout the trial.

-The judge is expected to pass the court's verdict on December 21.
+The judge is expected to hand down the court's verdict on December 21.

 *Editor's note: Deutsche Welle follows the German press code, which stresses the importance of protecting the privacy of suspected criminals or victims and urges us to refrain from revealing full names in such cases.